Need help finding a loan?

 For the business that finds itself in the platform’s sweet spot — popular brands that need $$$ to fund an inventory order — Kickfurther is an interesting value proposition.
 It’s not the most straightforward way to raise money, and it’s a platform that had teething problems as it established itself, but it has seen lots of retailers achieving funding success as of late.

 That’s not to say that there’s no risk involved, however.
-Find yourself unable to properly compensate your buyers, and what remains of your inventory will be taken by Kickfurther, which may then liquidate it at discounted prices.
+Find yourself unable to compensate your buyers properly, and what remains of your inventory will be taken by Kickfurther, which may then liquidate it at discounted prices.
 We’re not playing touch football here.
-That said, the increasing success rate for retailers on the platform has led me to boost Kickfurther’s rating to four stars.
-Their conception of crowdfunding may be difficult to explain succinctly, but it has begun to bear fruit.
+That said, the increasing success rate for retailers on the platform has led me to keep Kickfurther’s rating at 4-stars.
+Its conception of crowdfunding may be difficult to explain succinctly, but it has begun to bear fruit.